DitherWither/owos/README.md

 # OWOS

-random osdev project i gave up on

-it can display text on the framebuffer
+it can currently just display text on the framebuffer